bceenaeiklmr/SendTextZ/README.md

 thinking                 | think                        | 🤔
 ```

-Here are a few example of each categories:
+Here are a few examples of each category:
 - `[Roman Numerals]` I, II, III, IV, ...
 - `[AutoHotkey]` keystrokes with Send()
 - `[Brackets]` 〔...〕, ⌜⌝, ...